 Anything that’s over ten percent different from the other cylinders is a problem cylinder, and it will be affecting how the engine runs.
 But that’s not all …

 Assuming that you’ve found a cylinder that’s low on compression, the next trick that you have at your disposal is figuring out where that extra compression is going – through the valves or down the side of the piston (known as ‘blow-by’), and it’s easily done.

 Squirting a little oil down the cylinder (on top of the piston) will help to seal the piston to the bore, which in theory will mean the compression reading will raise if it’s the piston rings (or bore) that have worn.
 If the reading doesn’t increase, you know that the problem lays within the top end of the motor.

 Being able to identify problems like these can mean the difference between knowing whether you’re needing some minor top end rebuild, or full-on engine strip down for reconditioning.

 Strip the spark plug out and look for damage, discoloration and any signs of fuel or oil, if at all suspect, I run a compression test.
-These simple tests don’t take long, and usually give you enough information as to where to take the next step to – within an hour you can be reasonably confident of an accurate diagnosis, which saves you time, and the customer money.
+These simple tests don’t take long, and usually give you enough information as to where to take the next step to.
+Within an hour you can be reasonably confident of an accurate diagnosis.
+That saves you time and the customer money.
 It really is that simple.